-No 33 – Café Bar – excellent cooked breakfasts with local Swannington Sausages, good for coffee & cake, brunch, lunch.
-Cakes can be bought whole for approx. £18 to take away.
+No 33 – Café Bar – excellent cooked breakfasts with local Sausages, good for coffee & cake, brunch, lunch.
+Busy & popular rightly so.
+Cakes can be bought whole to take away.
 33 Exchange Street NR2 1DP

 Frank’s Bar – Food & Drink, Bohemian, chilled atmosphere, busy, cosy, snuggle up and relax in here.
+Prepare to sit close to the person next to you.
+We’ve always like this place.
 Breakfast & papers on Sundays.
 19 Bedford Street NR2 1AR (beware a pint of coke is £3.80 Aug 2016!)

 The Sir Garnet – Pub 36 Market Street NR2 1RD.